Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Discussion

 \section{Discussion}

 We have studied the class of all methods controlling tail probabilities of false discovery proportions.
-This class encompasses very diverse methods, e.g.\ familywise error control procedures, false discovery exceedance procedures, simultaneous selective inference, and cluster inference.
+This class encompasses very diverse methods, e.g.\ familywise error control procedures, false discovery exceedance procedures, joint error rate controlling methods, and cluster inference.
 We have shown that all such procedures can be written as methods simultaneously controlling false discovery proportions over all subsets of the family of hypotheses.
-This rewrite, trivial as it may be in some cases, is valuable in its own right, because makes it possible to study methods jointly that seemed incomparable before, and takes a step in reducing the `phletora of error rates' lamented by \cite{Benjamini2010}.
+This rewrite, trivial as it may be in some cases, is valuable in its own right, because it makes it possible to study methods jointly that seemed incomparable before, and takes a step in reducing the `plethora of error rates' lamented by \cite{Benjamini2010}.
 Moreover, methods that were constructed to give non-trivial error bounds for only a single random hypothesis set of interest, now give simultaneous error bounds for all such sets, allowing their use in flexible selective inference in the sense advocated by \cite{Goeman2011}.

-We formulated all such procedures in terms of true discovery guarantee, i.e.\ giving a lower bound to the number of true discoveries in each set, because this representation is mathematically easier to work with.
+We have formulated all such procedures in terms of a $(1-\alpha)$-true discovery guarantee, i.e.\ giving a $(1-\alpha)$-lower confidence bound to the number of true discoveries in each set, because this representation is mathematically easier to work with.
 Also, by emphasizing true rather than false discoveries, it gives a valuable positive frame to the multiple testing problem.
 Otherwise, this change in representation is purely cosmetic; we may continue to speak of FDP control procedures.